missaugustina/perl-out-of-order/README.md

   1. Restart PostgreSQL - `sudo /etc/init.d/postgresql restart`
 1. Load the schema in the 'sql' directory: `psql -U poo -d poo -a -f 01_poo.sql`

 You now have a database called "poo" with the schema, data, and some initial reports inserted.
-One thing to note, the images table is created as an empty table.
-The images I used in my talk were courtesy of Shutterstock and I cannot redistribute them.
-Feel free to find 50 of your own images and load them into that table as binary data.
-I've added the script I used to load the images in the support directory.
+One thing to note, the images table is created as an empty table and the initial reports do not have real image data.
+Due to the increased size of the database, the images are not included in the schema.
+The images are located in the support folder and can be loaded into the database using a script in the same folder.
+To run it, use the following command: `perl load_images_into_db.pl shutterstock_images`

+Please note that the images are licensed stock images provided courtesy of Shutterstock.
+The use of these images is solely limited to use with this sample application.
+The images may not be reused nor redistributed.
+If you would like to reuse or redistribute these images, feel free to visit shutterstock.com for licensing details.

 The test data is provided from the samples on the PG Foundry website: http://pgfoundry.org/projects/dbsamples/ I modified the first names so they would have real names instead of encoded ones, just for demonstration purposes (I thought it might look nicer).

-#### Using a different Database Server
-If you don't want to use Postgres, you can change the "dsn" string (just grep the repo).
-Follow the setup instructions for Postgres but adapt it for your database server of choice as appropriate.
-Normally I use a config file to load this seperately but for this demo, a hard-coded dsn string was acceptable.

 ### Rabbitmq
 I installed rabbitmq-server through apt-get.
 I also recommend enabling the RabbitMQ administration plugin that lets you manage RMQ through a web browser.

 The application just uses the default guest/guest configuration.
+Make sure you add guest to the '/' vhost.

 ## Running the Applications
 TODO